etiennelacoursiere/codecrafters-http-server-go/README.md

-This is my implementation of the Build your own HTTP Server challenge from codecrafters.io.
+This is my implementation of the "Build your own HTTP Server" challenge from codecrafters.io.